This blog may contain affiliate links. Read our disclosure policy for more info.

 Roy’s Peak is a difficult hiking trail located just outside the town of Wanaka near the edge of Mt Aspiring National Park.
 Known as one of New Zealand’s most popular trails, it’s high on every visitor’s South Island bucket list.
 Think of Roy’s Peak to Wanaka, like Ben Lomond is to Queenstown!

 Regardless of whether you head up to the very top or stick to the famous viewpoint, the views are nothing less than stunning.
-There’s no doubt in my mind that Roy’s Peak is one of my favorite hikes around the Queenstown area!

 Related Read: If you’re new to hiking, be sure to read my blog about essential hiking tips for beginners!